1. Why use this guide?

 4.4 Trust deeds and other property records

 The National Archives holds various kinds of records of the establishment and foundation of schools.
-Some of the most significant are listed below, covering the following dates:
+If you are looking for a trust deed, consult the list below, covering the following dates:

 - 1736-1925 - trust deeds in C 54 and J 18 (see our guide, Conveyances of land for charitable uses in trust deeds 1736-1925 for advice on how to search these record series)